Mahabalipuram, India - Things to Do in Mahabalipuram

 Getting Around

-Mahabalipuram is a compact town where most major monuments and attractions are within walking distance of each other.
-Auto-rickshaws are readily available for longer distances and typically charge ₹50-150 for local trips, though negotiating fares beforehand is recommended.
-Bicycle rentals are popular among tourists, costing ₹100-200 per day and providing an eco-friendly way to explore the town and nearby beaches.
-For visiting multiple sites efficiently, hiring a local taxi or auto-rickshaw for half-day (₹800-1,200) or full-day (₹1,500-2,000) sightseeing is convenient.
-Many hotels also offer bicycle loans or can arrange transportation to various attractions.
+Mahabalipuram is a compact town best explored on foot, as most monuments are within walking distance of each other.
+Auto-rickshaws are readily available for longer distances and typically charge ₹20-100 for local trips, though negotiate fares beforehand.
+Bicycle rentals (₹100-200 per day) are popular among tourists and provide an eco-friendly way to explore the coastal roads and monument sites.
+For day trips to nearby attractions like Kanchipuram or Pondicherry, local taxis can be hired for ₹2,000-4,000 per day.
+Many hotels and guesthouses can arrange transportation and guided tours of the archaeological sites.

 Where to Stay